ninjaz5736/MMM-PublicTransportHafas/README.md

 # MMM-PublicTransportHafas

-MMM-PublicTransportHafas is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).
+MMM-PublicTransportHafas is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project.

 It shows live public transport information in Germany for all stations known to the Deutsche Bahn system.
 Most public transportation providers in Germany providing information for that system so the coverage should be quite good.
-The data is provided by the most beautiful [hafas-client](https://github.com/public-transport/hafas-client) by [Jannis Redmann (derhuerst)](https://github.com/derhuerst).
-(Please support him on [Patreon](https://www.patreon.com/derhuerst).)
+The data is provided by the fantastic [hafas-client](https://github.com/public-transport/hafas-client).
 Even in other european contries this module should work as HAFAS is widely used throughout Europe.

-This module is intended to replace [MMM-PublicTransportLeipzig](https://github.com/raywo/MMM-PublicTransportLeipzig) since it uses the very unrealiable data provided by the LVB (Leipziger Verkehrsbetriebe).
-Thus the colors for the tram lines match the pattern used in Leipzig.
-But you can very easy adapt that to your needs.
+You can very easy adapt the shapes and line colors of your local transport companies.
 See [Providing a custom css file](#providing-a-custom-css-file).

-To limit the server request only when the module is displayed and/or the user is present, the update will be stopped when no instance of the module are displayed (module hidden by a carousel, or module MMM-Pages, or module Remote-Control, or... ).
-The update will also be stopped by the use of a PIR sensor using the module MMM-PIR-Sensor (that send the notification 'USER_PRESENCE').
+To limit the server request only when the module is displayed and/or the user is present, the update will be stopped when no instance of the module are displayed (module hidden e.g. by a [carousel](https://github.com/schramkef/MMM-Carousel), [MMM-Pages](https://github.com/edward-shen/MMM-pages) or [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control)).
+The update will also be stopped by the use of a PIR sensor using the module [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor) (that sends the notification 'USER_PRESENCE').
 No special configuration is needed for this behaviour.

 ## How it works